WJSoftware/wj-config/README.md

 > Since **v2.0.0**

-**IMPORTANT**:  Since v2, the environment data source is not automatically added and must be added using the builder's `addEnvironment()` function.
+Since v2, the environment data source is not automatically added and must be added using the builder's `addEnvironment()` function.

 ### The Environment Variable Name Explained